sismo-core/sismo-connect-packages/README.md

   </p>
 </div>

-ZK Connect is a privacy-preserving single sign-on method for applications.
+zkConnect is a privacy-preserving single sign-on method for applications.
 Once integrated, applications can request private, granular data from users, while users can authenticate and selectively reveal their data thanks to zero-knowledge proofs (ZKPs).

-ZK Connect features two packages:
+zkConnect features two packages:
 - [`@sismo-core/zk-connect-client`](./packages/zk-connect-client): the frontend package to easily request ZKPs from users of Sismo in a privacy-preserving manner (the prover).
 - [`@sismo-core/zk-connect-server`](./packages/zk-connect-server): the backend package to easily verify these ZKPs (the verifier).

-In order to use ZK Connect, you will need to have an `appId` registered in the Sismo Factory.
+In order to use zkConnect, you will need to have an `appId` registered in the Sismo Factory.
 You can register your appId [here](https://factory.sismo.io/apps-explorer).

-You can see this guide for a full example of how to integrate ZK Connect in your application: [ZK Connect Guide](https://docs.sismo.io/docs/zk-connect-guide).
+You can see this guide for a full example of how to integrate zkConnect in your application: [zkConnect Guide](https://zk-connect-guide.sismo.io/).

 ## Frontend
 ### Installation